Though Disney World is intended to be enjoyed by the whole family, some attractions have height minimums to keep kids

 In short (so to speak), yes.
 Cast Members will measure guests who appear to be close to the requirement for that attraction and will not allow kids who fall under that height to board.
 This is for safety reasons.

 Children will be measured at every single ride where they appear to be close to the height requirement.

 The measurement is done with shoes on.
 The exception to this is if high heel shoes are being worn in which case, Cast Members may ask that shoes be removed.

 Adults and older kids can still ride

-If you do have somebody in your group who doesn't meet the Disney World height requirements, you can still ride using the Rider Switch pass.
-This allows your group to split into 2 as the first part of the group rides, then you can swap and let the other part of the group ride.
+If you do have somebody in your group who doesn’t meet the Disney World height requirements, you can still ride using the Rider Switch (also sometimes called Child Swap) pass.

 Rider Switch allows an adult to always be waiting with the child as the other part of the group rides.